victorsvi/victorsvi/README.md

 ### Hi there 👋

+I have a degree in Computer Engineering from La Salle University at Canoas, Brazil (2020).
+I’m currently working on Sispro Software Empresarial in a enterprise managment software, mainly in the accounting module.
+We use the Outsystems Agile Platform.
+I like to develop hardware and low level software to interface hardware components.
+I also work with software engineering ad high level programming.

+The repositories bellow are projects from assignemts from my degree and personal projects.

 <!--
 **victorsvi/victorsvi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.